fuseraft/kiwi/docs/lib/argv.md

 /bin/kiwi /key=value
 ```

-You can pull these values using this module.
+You can pull these values using this package.

 ```ruby
 import "@kiwi/argv" as ARGV